-- CACFP regulations do not require ARA center, SA center, or emergency shelters to be licensed; however, they must meet state or local health and safety standards.
+- CACFP regulations do not require At-risk Afterschool (ARA) centers, School-Age (SA) centers, or emergency shelters to be licensed; however, they must meet state or local health and safety standards.

-- CC centers on military bases may provide a Department of Defense child care license or a letter from the base commander or appropriate military official stating that the center meets Department of Defense child care requirements.
+- CCC on military bases may provide a Department of Defense child care license or a letter from the base commander or appropriate military official stating that the center meets Department of Defense child care requirements.

-- CC centers on Indian reservations may provide appropriate documentation from the Bureau of Indian Affairs or other applicable federal agency.
+- CCC on Indian reservations may provide appropriate documentation from the Bureau of Indian Affairs or other applicable federal agency.

-All license-exempt agencies that prepare food on site or have food delivered from a vendor are considered a food facility under the California Retail Food Code (CalCode), and are required to annually obtain a health and safety permit and fire inspection.
-However, according to the California Child Day Care Act, the Health and Safety Code (HSC) Division 2, Licensing Provisions [1200–1796.63], Chapter 3.4, California Child Day Care Act [1596.70–1596.895], Article 1.
-General Provisions and Definitions [1596.70–1596.799], HSC 1596.792, and HSC 1596.793, certain license-exempt agency types do not have to obtain health and safety permits and fire inspections.
+All license-exempt agencies that prepare food on site or have food delivered from a vendor are considered a food facility under the California Retail Food Code (CalCode) and are required to annually obtain a health and safety permit and fire inspection.
+However, according to the California Child Day Care Act, Health and Safety Code (HSC), Division 2, Licensing Provisions [1200–1796.70], Chapter 3.4, California Child Day Care Act [1596.70–1596.895], Article 1.
+General Provisions and Definitions [1596.70–1596.7996], certain license-exempt agency types do not have to obtain health and safety permits and fire inspections.
 As a result, the following license-exempt agency types are not required to obtain a health and safety permit and fire inspection:

-- At-risk afterschool (ARA) centers, and school-age (SA) centers, operated by, and located in, schools that participate in the National School Lunch Program or the School Breakfast Program
+- ARA centers, and SA centers, operated by, and located in, schools that participate in the National School Lunch Program or the School Breakfast Program

 - Public (federal, state, county, and city) ARA centers